 Hemp Bombs aims to provide balanced information on our products, including potential side effects associated with CBD.
 As always, we encourage you to talk to your primary care doctor or another medical professional before adding CBD to your daily routine.

 At Hemp Bombs, we strive to make our CBD Gummies, CBD Oil and all our other premium CBD products legal and compliant with both federal and state regulations.
 We maintain cGMPs for all our processes to provide high-quality products.
 Each batch of raw materials and products undergoes testing to ensure they are federally legal and contain less than 0.3 percent THC.
 We know that CBD affects everyone differently, so we refrain from making outrageous claims about our products and allow the results to speak for themselves.
+Click here for more information: What do CBD Gummies do?

 8-Count CBD Gummies for Sleep$15.00 — or subscribe and save up to 20% Select options